setr/pychan/README.md

 - [x] Filename on server => hash.filetype
 - [ ] Fail on duplicate file upload
 - [ ] Generate and link to thumbnails
+       - Need to look into this.
+Might be complex for getting them out of webms
+       - PDFs usually have a generic thumbnail.
+It would be much more useful if I could read out the first page, convert it to an image, and generate a thumbnail off that.
 - [ ] Full image on hover (JS)
+       - Shouldn't apply to webms (it's annoying)
+       - Shouldn't apply to PDFs
 - [ ] Inline expansion (JS)
        - [ ] Image Inlined
        - [ ] Webm Inlined